-This Order Execution Policy (the "Policy") is intended to provide clients with information relating to the order execution arrangements that EU-entities of the Renaissance Capital group of companies ("Renaissance Capital", or the "Firm") have in place to comply with their obligations under the Markets in Financial Instruments Directive 2014/65/EU of 15 May 2014 ("MIFID II") and certain other aspects relating to the way in which Renaissance Capital handles client orders.
+This Order Execution Policy (the "Policy") is intended to provide clients with information relating to the order execution arrangements that RENCAP Securities (Nigeria) Limited ("Renaissance Capital", or the "Firm") have in place to comply with the requirements for order handling and best execution of transactions on behalf of clients.
+This includes the prohibition of preference to customer's account over any other customer which affects the priority in which the executions were made.

+The Firm aims at obtaining a combination of price in a transaction that is most favourable to the client under prevailing market conditions.

 By giving Renaissance Capital orders for execution after receiving this Policy, you will be deemed to have consented to having your orders handled by Renaissance Capital in accordance with this Policy, except for situations where Renaissance Capital has received specific instructions.

-This Policy has been implemented, and applies to the orders received and trades executed, by Renaissance Capital Limited ("RCL").
-This policy does not apply to any other legal entity within the Renaissance Group.